Personal Injury Landing Pages That Convert

 Ugly can often beat the stylish but it’s important to not overload users with choices.
 These two landing pages for solicitors lack a clear CTA and offer too many options at the beginning of the user journey.
 They appear to be designed around how the lawyers categorize claims rather than the nature of the client’s injury.
 A landing page should be about the user and not about your internal processes and procedures.

 The above advice in this post is based upon personal experience and evidence from many A/B tests and research that I have undertaken.
 But that doesn’t mean what has previously worked in a different context will work for your personal injury landing page.
 Optimisation is about testing and learning from what doesn’t work as much as what does work.

-So use my suggestions here to inform your decision making, but don’t forget to test and measure the impact on your conversion rate.
+So use my suggestions here to inform your decision making.
+Don’t forget to test and measure the impact on your conversion rate.
 Also be careful not to use vanity metrics such as clicks on a call-to-action as these are meaningless unless they also lead to an improvement in key success metrics (e.g. leads or revenues).

 A high performing personal injury landing page will focus on user needs and how they make their decisions.
 Always begin with the customer and look to establish trust and credibility as soon as possible.
 People scan web content and so follow these simple rules:

 - Make your CTAs prominent and clear.

 - Keep you design simple and avoid complex backgrounds or other distractions.

 - Use bullet points and headings to enable scanning.